energywebfoundation/ssi/apps/vc-api/docs/example-exchange-definitions/one-issuance-one-self-sign-exchange.md

 Sample Exchange Definition for a issuance and self-signed credential.

-Use cases:

-1. Holder needs to present a self signed credential to obtain another Verifiable Credential from Issuer (Authority), which can be executed with exchange-definition of type `PresentationDefinition`.
+Use cases: The Holder is required to present a self signed credential to obtain another Verifiable Credential from Issuer (Authority).

-`PresentationDefinition` exchange Definition.

 ``` json
 {